openenergymonitor/guide/README.markdown

 A clean responsive user guide website for OpenEnergyMonitor.

-Using all the shiny new toys: powered by Jekyll and the Oscalite theme.
+Using all the shiny new toys: powered by Jekyll and the Oscailte theme.
 Hosted by GitHub and served over SSL/TSL by CloudFlare.

 **[Edit site using Prose editor](http://prose.io/#openenergymonitor/guide/edit/master/source)**